Syedaashnaghazanfar/Assignment-4-python/README.md

 5. **Countdown Timer** ⏳
    A countdown timer app where users can set a time and see the countdown in real-time.

+6. **Bulk File Renamer** 🗂️
+   A tool that allows users to rename multiple files in bulk, saving time for organizing large collections of files.

+7. **QR Code Generator** 📱
+   A simple tool to generate QR codes for URLs or text, which can be scanned with any QR code reader.

+8. **Tic Tac Toe** ❌⭕
+   A classic two-player Tic Tac Toe game where users take turns to place their marks on a grid until someone wins.

 ### 🔹 **Python Basics Projects**
 These projects helped me improve my basic Python skills, such as:
 - **Functions** 🧑‍💻